tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 that the outside world can access.

 Sure sounds like API Design.
 There's so much that could be said about API design.

-* Let's keep it short: Always, _Always_, **_Always_** [write the usage code first.](https://caseymuratori.com/blog_0025)
+Let's keep it short:

+* Always, _Always_, **_Always_** [write the usage code
+  first.](https://caseymuratori.com/blog_0025)

-Even before we know _anything about how `gfx-hal` works_, we're going to just write how we _think_ we should be able to use it.
+Even before we know _any details about how `gfx-hal` works_, we're going to just write out how we _think_ we should be able to use it.
 How we think it's be easiest to use.
-We'll be calling the methods a lot more than we'll be implementing the methods, so unless we end up with some sort of performance disaster or impossible requirement we'll keep the exterior simple even if it means the interior might end up a little more complex.
+Once it's built we will be calling the methods a lot more than we'll be implementing the methods, so unless we end up with some sort of performance disaster or impossible requirement we'll keep the exterior simple even if it means the interior might end up a little more complex.

 So what's our _usage_ of the `HalState` type look like?

 There's lots of answers you could have to that question.
 Really, there are.
 Obviously since I'm writing this we're going to be using what I came up with, but if you think you can get a better solution you should try it out.
-I'll try to explain my thinking as best as I can.
+I'll try to explain my thinking as best as I can, and hopefully you'll agree with me.

 ### Initialization

-We have `WinitState`, we're going to want `HalState` too.
-Clearly the `WinitState` can be made before the `HalState` (since we did last lesson).
-We'll also have a `LocalState`, and that's the grab bag of everything else, and maybe we make it before or after the other two things.
+We already have `WinitState`, we're going to want `HalState` too.
+Clearly the `WinitState` can be made before the `HalState` (since we did it last lesson).

+We'll also want to have a `LocalState`, and that's the grab bag of everything else in the program.
 If you're doing a game or a simulation or something that's your `GameState` or `World` or whatever you wanna call the type.

-So far the code looks like this:
+So far the code outline looks like this:

 ```rust
 fn main(){